43.4. Process for assigning all goods and/or services (full assignment)

 4.13 When a court order is received and the court orders that the recordal of assignment should not proceed, the pending assignment will be deleted.
 The applicant will also be advised that the assignment cannot be recorded.

 4.14 If everything is in order and the Assignment is approved, a standard notice is generated to the address for service advising that the assignment has been recorded.
-The assignment is also advertised in the Official Journal of Trade Marks.
+The assignment is also published in accordance with the regulations.

 Amended Reasons